moudy/spike/README.md

 Quickly create some files to try out ideas

 ## Getting Started
-Install the module with: `npm install spke`
+Install the module with: `npm install spike`

 ## Examples
 From the command-line